mazen93m/Flightify-2.0/Data Cleaner/README.md

 5. Once the dataframes are merged, the tool adds the Location ID (`LOC`) to each dataset.
 It achieves this by matching the 3rd element of the
     `airports_dict` at the appropriate index to the `NAME` column of each dataset and grabbing the key element as the value for `LOC`.
 6. The tool accounts for any null values that may be present in any of the individual datasets' columns (typically one or more weather variables.
-7. Finally, the tool subsets the applicable columns for each cleaned dataframe and saves each dataframe as a value with the `LOC` as the key to a python dictionary (`datasets`).
+7. Finally, the tool subsets the applicable columns for each cleaned dataframe and saves each dataframe as a value to a python dictionary (`datasets`) with the appropiate `LOC` as the key .

 ## How to use it